I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportqueryperformancecounter.md

 <p>Use this routine as infrequently as possible.
 Depending on the platform, <b>VideoPortQueryPerformanceCounter</b> can disable system-wide interrupts for a minimal interval.
 Consequently, calling this routine frequently or repeatedly, as in an iteration, defeats its purpose of returning very fine-grained, running time-stamp information.
 Calling this routine too frequently can degrade I/O performance for the calling driver and for the system as a whole. </p>

-<p><b>VideoPortQueryPerformanceCounter</b> always returns a 64-bit integer representing the number of ticks.
-Accumulating the count begins when the system is booted.
-The count is in ticks; the frequency is reported by <i>PerformanceFrequency</i> if this optional parameter is supplied.</p>

-<p>The resolution of the timer used to accumulate the current count can be obtained by specifying <i>PerformanceFrequency</i>.
-For example, if the returned <i>PerformanceFrequency</i> is 2 million, each tick is 1/2 millionth of a second.
-Each 1/<i>x</i> millionth increment of the count corresponds to one second of elapsed time.</p>

-<p><b>VideoPortQueryPerformanceCounter</b> is intended for time-stamping packets or for computing performance and capacity measurements.
-It is not intended for measuring elapsed time, for computing stalls or waits, or for iterations.</p>

-<p>Use this routine as infrequently as possible.
-Depending on the platform, <b>VideoPortQueryPerformanceCounter</b> can disable system-wide interrupts for a minimal interval.
-Consequently, calling this routine frequently or repeatedly, as in an iteration, defeats its purpose of returning very fine-grained, running time-stamp information.
-Calling this routine too frequently can degrade I/O performance for the calling driver and for the system as a whole. </p>

 ## -requirements
 <table>
 <tr>